discordjs/guide/guide/voice/optimisation-and-troubleshooting.md

 $ ffmpeg -i input.mp3 -c:a libopus -b:a 96k output.ogg
 ```

-You can specify a higher bitrate instead of `96k` if your Discord server has a higher cap (e.g. VIP servers), but for most users 96k will be the highest they are able to play at.
+You can specify a higher bitrate instead of `96k` if your Discord server has a higher cap (e.g., VIP servers), but for most users, 96k will be the highest they are able to play at.

 You can also replace `input.mp3` with any media file with an audio channel.